 In league games alone this season, Sancho scored 17 goals and provided 16 assists.
 It is an extraordinary return for any player, let alone one who only waved goodbye to his teens in March.
 Across Europe's major leagues, there are only five players who have had a hand in more goals in 2019/20.
 That list includes Lionel Messi, Robert Lewandowski and Cristiano Ronaldo.

 It places Sancho in esteemed company and it explains why he is in demand.
-Dortmund are still holding out for the €120m (£108m) asking price on his head, and hope to have his future sorted by August 10 when they return for pre-season.
+Dortmund are still holding out for the €120m (£108m) asking price on his head.
 But Manchester United hope to pay considerably less in the wake of the coronavirus crisis, with Sky Sports News reporting they will seek to do a deal at around £50m.
-It would be a steal if they can pull it off.
+It would be a steal if they can pull it off but at the time of the writing the clubs are locked in deadlock.

 How do you solve a problem like Mesut Ozil?
 It is a long running saga that never seems to end, with Arsenal's highest earner appearing happy to see out his £350,000-a-week contract in north London.